randogoth/lyagushka/readme.md

 (Russian лягушка [lʲɪˈɡuʂkə]: frog)

-Lyagushka is a Rust command-line tool inspired by Fatum Project's 'Zhaba' algorithm (Russian 'жаба': toad) that analyzes a one-dimensional dataset of integers to identify clusters of closely grouped "attractor" points and significant "void" gaps between these clusters.
+Lyagushka is a Rust command-line tool inspired by Fatum Project's ['Zhaba' algorithm](https://gist.github.com/randogoth/ab5ab9e8665303be176f16241e7b26b5) (Russian 'жаба': toad) and expands upon it for more versatility.

+It is an algorithm that analyzes a one-dimensional dataset of integers to identify clusters of closely grouped "attractor" points and significant "void" gaps between these clusters.
 It calculates z-scores for each cluster or gap to measure their statistical significance relative to the dataset's mean density and distance between points.
 The analysis results, including attractors, voids, and their z-scores, are output as a JSON string.

 ## Building